AdrianMolecule/RotationalIncubatedDevice/README.md

 #

+for connections schematics see MKS_DLC32 _V2.1_002_SCH.pdf in the root dir.

 This is the basic code for a generic rotational device like the orbital shaker or tube rotator it supports temperature and microstepping where available